hypertexthero/combat-air-mail/readme.md

 [m]:https://hypertexthero.com/combat-air-mail/
 [h]:https://hypertexthero.com/

+## Installation

+1. [Download the mission files](https://github.com/hypertexthero/combat-air-mail/archive/master.zip), then double-click `combat-air-mail-master.zip` to open the archive.
-**Install** by moving the Combat Air Mail folder into your IL-2 installation’s `data/Missions` folder, then access it by clicking on Missions in the video game’s main menu.
+2. Move the **Combat Air Mail** folder into your IL-2 installation’s `data/Missions` folder.
+3. Start *IL-2 Sturmovik* and access the mission by clicking on **Missions** in IL-2’s main menu.

 ## Credits